duckietown/duckietown-manual/src/30-duckietown-city/introduction-to-duckietown-urban-environments.md

 ```

 (book-duckietown-opmanual-intro)=
-# Duckietown Urban Environments
+# Overview

-This book describes the Duckietown appearance specifications and assembly instructions.
+This section describes the Duckietown appearance specifications and assembly instructions.

 Specifications are a set of rules for which a functional system has been verified.